- About GUTS

 - Contact Us

-GUTS was founded in 1983 by Professor Chris Marks, who recognised that early detection was key to improving bowel cancer survival rates.
-We initiated one of the first bowel cancer mass screening programmes in the UK, reaching 20,000 patients from 37 GP practices in the Guildford area in its first year.
+GUTS was founded in 1983 by Professor Chris Marks who saw that earlier diagnosis was key to improving bowel cancer survival rates.
+He set up the charity and after a lot of fundraising initiated one of the first bowel cancer mass screening programmes in the UK.
+In its first year it reached 20,000 patients from 37 GP practices in the Guildford area.

 Since then GUTS funding has been pivotal both in research to advance screening and detection, and in improving the care, treatment and outcomes for patients – not just from the Guildford area but from right across the south of England.